Try Bay Alarm Medical Risk Free for 15-Days

 Service and Monitoring

-While I chose the landline system, Bay Alarm also offers a 4G LTE cellular connection, which runs off AT&T or Verizon cell towers.
-I preferred the stable connection of my landline, since I don't have great AT&T coverage (plus, it saved me $10 per month), but the cellular option is suitable for those who don't have (or don’t want to use) a landline.
+Bay Alarm Medical’s 4G LTE cellular connection runs off AT&T or Verizon cell towers.
+I preferred the stable connection of my landline since I don’t have great AT&T coverage (plus, it saved me $10 per month), but the cellular option is suitable for those who don’t have or don’t want to use a landline.
+When I tested the cellular option, I was connected in 15 seconds with a friendly operator, and the reception was clear and loud.

 Did You Know?

 Did You Know?
-Falls are the leading cause of both fatal and nonfatal injuries for seniors in the U.S.,2 which is why fall detection pendants are so important for aging in place.
+Falls are the leading cause of both fatal and nonfatal injuries for seniors in the U.S.,4 which is why fall-detection pendants are so important for aging in place.

-All of Bay Alarm Medical’s in-home systems offer 24/7 monitoring, so you’ll be covered day and night.
-You can add automatic fall detection to any in-home system for $10 per month.
+All of Bay Alarm Medical’s in-home systems offer 24/7 monitoring, and you can add automatic fall detection for $10 per month.
 With this feature, falls are detected automatically, even if you can’t press your help button.
-I’d recommend it for those at high risk of falling or older adults who want the added protection.
+I recommend it for people at high risk of falling or those who want the added protection.
+The instructions say it should not be worn when sleeping because an emergency response will be sent if you don’t respond to the monitoring center.

 Cost